 Scripture reveals: The wrath of God (paying the price) is revealed from heaven against all ungodliness and unrighteousness of men, who hold (suppress) the truth in unrighteousness (Romans 1:18).
 Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them (Romans 1:32).

 It was noted that the wrath is not the revelation of a future judgment of God but a present revelation that parallels the present revelation of God's righteousness; this revelation comes from heaven.
 Ungodliness is failure in the moral sphere or injustice toward man.

-Sodom and Gomorrah were not excused of their rebellion against God; and His Word, neither will those participating in such be excused today, unless repentance comes into focus and one's course of action changed.
+Sodom and Gomorrah were not excused of their rebellion against God; neither will those participating in such be excused today, unless repentance comes into focus and one's course of action changed.
 Scripture reveals: God turned the cities of Sodom and Gomorrah into ashes condemned them with an overthrow (destruction), making them an example to those that after (afterward) should live ungodly (2 Peter 2:6).